ruampimentel/ruampimentel_website/content/post/Quarto-tips/index.md

 projects: []
 ---

 Those are tips and reminders to myself...
-Enjoy if they are useful for you to.
+Enjoy if they are useful for you too.

-Using Quarto (On Rstduio) I can export to a Word document with a specific style.
+Using Quarto (on Rstudio) I can export to a Word document with a specific style.

 Example.
-I can create a APA 7ed style, and export my writing to APA.
+I can create an APA-7ed-style word file, and export my text, figures, and tables to APA format.

 [Click here](https://quarto.org/docs/output-formats/ms-word-templates.html) to see a tutorial on how to do it.